mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 The default template for `HAPROXY_BACKEND_REDIRECT_HTTP_TO_HTTPS` is:
 <code>redirect scheme https code 301 if !{{ ssl_fc }} host_{cleanedUpHostname}</code>

-You can override this template with following app label for first port (`0`) of a given app:
+You can override this template with the following app label for the first port (`0`) of a given app:
 <code>HAPROXY_0_BACKEND_REDIRECT_HTTP_TO_HTTPS": " redirect scheme https code 301 if !{{ ssl_fc }} host_{cleanedUpHostname}\n"</code></td></tr>

 <tr><td><code>HAPROXY_BACKEND_REDIRECT<br>_HTTP_TO_HTTPS_WITH_PATH</code></td><td>Redirects backends if `HAPROXY_{n}_REDIRECT_TO_HTTPS_WITH_PATH` label is set to true, but includes a path.